mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** You talked about stain?

-**Katagiri:** Yes: defilement, stain.
+**Katagiri Roshi:** Yes: defilement, stain.
 Delusion is, simply speaking, coming from consciousness.
 What kind of consciousness?
 Consciousness, but what does consciousness do?

 **Person:** Discriminate?

-**Katagiri:** Discriminate, yes.
+**Katagiri Roshi:** Discriminate, yes.
 So delusion comes from what?
 Discriminating mind, yes.
 Delusion comes from discriminating mind – to do what?

 **Person:** Picking and choosing.

-**Katagiri:** Picking and choosing.
+**Katagiri Roshi:** Picking and choosing.
 What do you mean?

 **Person:** Making a dichotomy?

-**Katagiri:** That’s right, making a dichotomy.
+**Katagiri Roshi:** That’s right, making a dichotomy.
 So that is what is called *mo-nen* in this book.
 In Japanese *mo* is very cloudy, confused.
 And *nen* means thinking, thought.
 So we say *delusion* in English.

 So, by discriminating mind we create dichotomy of the world, and then dichotomy of the world makes your life complicated.
 So it’s very difficult to understand as simply as we can; it’s very complicated.
 If you cannot handle something as simply as you can, very naturally you attach to it.
 So attachment comes up; through discriminating mind you can create attachment.
 So that is [how] very naturally we create the samsaric world.
 That is the dualistic world.